 Cedar Deck

-This particular cedar deck project was special to me; I have built hundreds of decks over the years, but this was the first deck I ever designed and built for myself.
-I was anxious to get started - I could already imagine relaxing on my new deck on a warm summer day, with a cold beer, looking over the lake and hills beyond.
+This cedar deck project was very special to me; I have built hundreds of decks over the years, but this was the first deck I designed and built for myself.
+I was anxious to get started - I could already imagine relaxing on my new deck on a warm summer day with a cold beer, looking over the lake and hills beyond.

 Cedar Deck Plan

-I used Sketchup Pro to design the existing structure (known as the RV-pad) and the cedar deck.
-The concrete slab and metal structure had already been built, by a local steel contractor, near the high back corner of our 5 acre hill country ranchito.
-It is nested between two clumps of live oak trees, and overlooks the entrance to our property and the lake in the distance.
+I used Sketchup Pro to design the existing structure (known by us as the RV pad) and the cedar deck.
+The concrete slab and metal structure had already been built, by a local steel contractor, near the high back corner of our 5-acre hill country Ranchito.
+It is nested between two clumps of live oak trees and overlooks the entrance to our property and the lake in the distance.

 rv pad

-I used pressure-treated pine to build the frame of the deck (support posts, beams and joists), and western red cedar for the decking and railing - essentially, all exposed wood was western red cedar and the underlying structure was pressure-treated pine.
+I used pressure-treated pine to construct the deck frame (support posts, beams, and joists) and western red cedar for the decking and railing.
+All exposed wood was western red cedar, and the underlying structure was pressure-treated pine.

 Since the dimensions of this cedar deck were already pre-defined by the existing building, all I needed to do was design a structurally sound deck that would fit between the concrete slab and the support poles of the metal roof.

 I wanted the finished deck surface to be the same level as the top of the concrete slab, so there would be no steps or transitions to trip over.
 I also wanted the deck rail posts to align with the existing support poles.
-I drew a detailed framing plan so I could accurately estimate the required materials (wood, nails, screws, etc.).
+I sketched a detailed framing plan for my new deck to accurately estimate the materials (wood, nails, screws, etc.).

 Deck Framing Plan

-High-Level Deck Framing Plan: Assemble the perimeter deck frame first, temporarily supported by 2x8s used as posts.
-Create the center and front double 2x8 beams by adding 2x8s to the existing perimeter frame.
-Install 2x8 joists.
+Assemble the deck frame first (temporarily supported by 2x8s used as posts).
+Create the center and front double 2x8 beams by adding 2x8s to the outside of the existing deck frame.
+Install the 2x8 joists.
 Level the entire deck frame.
-Dig footings for the permanent support posts.
-Build square concrete forms using scrap 2x8 material and position them under the locations of the permanent posts.
+Dig footings for the permanent posts.
 Add the permanent 4x4 posts.
-Check the frame again for level.
+Build square concrete forms using scrap 2x8 material and position them under permanent posts.
+Check and level the frame (again).
 Fill the forms with concrete.
-Allow the concrete to harden.
-Remove the temporary supports and forms.
-Use the scrap 2x8 material for blocking between the joists.
+Allow the concrete to harden (one day).
+Remove the temporary supports and wood forms.
+Install 2x8 blocking between the joists using scrap 2x8 lumber.

 It is a rare privilege to work with a slab that is perfectly level and straight.
-Mine was certainly not - I had to make adjustments to the height of the frame to compensate for a 1/2" dip in the middle of the slab.
+Mine was certainly not - I had to adjust the height of the frame to compensate for a 1/2" dip in the middle of the slab.

 Determine the Cedar Deck Leger Height